When traveling in the Japanese countryside, there is perhaps no more immersive experience than staying at one of Japan’s best ryokans.

 But what if you’re a bit shorter on time, and only have 1 or 2 nights to spare in between visits to Tokyo and Kyoto?
 To complement days of exploring Tokyo and strolling the backstreets of Kyoto, there is nothing more relaxing than a short escape into the Japanese countryside.

-Japan has countless beautiful and authentic ryokans, but not all are convenient for travelers en route from Tokyo to Kyoto or Osaka, or vice versa.
+Here’s the thing: Japan has countless beautiful and authentic ryokans, but not all are convenient for travelers en route from Tokyo to Kyoto (or Osaka) or vice versa.

-But if you don’t have unlimited time, then journeying to a remote corner of Japan may not be the best use of your efforts – and will probably leave you with little time or energy to enjoy the destination or the journey.
+So we curated this short list of our favorite luxury ryokans, especially for travelers with discerning taste but a limited amount of time.
+After all, if you’re strapped for time, traveling to a remote corner of Japan may not be the best use of your efforts – and may leave you with little time or energy to enjoy the destination or the journey!

-The carefully-chosen properties below are perfect if you want to stay in one of Japan’s best ryokans, without traveling terribly far from the Tokyo-Kyoto path.
+The carefully selected properties below are perfect if you want to stay in one of Japan’s best ryokans, without too much of a detour from the Tokyo-Kyoto path.